Mixolyde/mmolb-playoff-status/README.md

 * v0.1.1
 - [x] Get a new domain and off github pages
-- [ ] Single league view on end of season chances
+- [x] Single league view on end of season chances
-- [ ] Add Group By League button for postseason pages
+- [x] Setup multiple development environments for testing data/web changes

 * v0.1.2
-- [ ] Setup multiple development environments for testing data/web changes
+- [ ] Add Group By League button for all pages
+- [ ] Handle wild card positioning better
 - [ ] Add unit tests back in
 - [ ] Create a github action for testing code

 * v0.1.3
 - [ ] Lesser League stats